lavary/fleximenu/README.md

 fleximenu
 =========

-A flexible menu builder in PHP
+A Simple menu builder in PHP

 ## Usage